maxiwell/LinuxConfig/README.md

 LinuxConfig
 ===========

-These dotfiles are used with Ubuntu/Openbox environment.
+These dotfiles are used with Ubuntu/Fedora and Openbox environment.

 Install
 ----------